I am writing these two together; while unrelated, they happened at the same time. I was about six or seven years old. I don’t remember exactly.

 I jumped at that offer because it was free money.

 I guess the shots were for the headaches.
-The shot didn’t help at all, so after nearly a year, the doctor recommended that I go to a chiropractor that he knew.
+The shots didn’t help at all, so after nearly a year, the doctor recommended that I go to a chiropractor that he knew.

 I went to a few sessions, and the headaches were gone.
 If I got cranky again, they took me back for another adjustment.